This essay may be the last traditionally scholarly article I have ever written, but I also feel that it represents my most important work.

 But it was beautiful, and mistake-ridden, and completely on-message.
 Once word spread among student body following the first Shake-in-a-Day (word of mouth is a powerful thing!) and the school community began to understand the relevance of the project, it made things much easier to “sell” to the next sixth form cohort.
 The following year, I was able to work with an even more receptive year group (and iron out some mistakes of my own!).

 Personally, I hate performing on stage, and the thought of public speaking or acting in front of a large audience feels terrifying, daunting and a literal nightmare.
-But with this, it felt like such a safe and friendly environment where there was no pressure to be a great actor or perfect your lines, so you could just have fun with it. … It was an opportunity where you weren’t being marked or judged, where you could try something out of your comfort zone, and where your mistakes can be embraced rather than punished.
-It was a definite confidence booster to see myself having fun with something I’m usually terrified of.
+But with this, it felt like such a safe and friendly environment where there was no pressure to be a great actor or perfect your lines, so you could just have fun with it. […] It was an opportunity where you weren’t being marked or judged, where you could try something out of your comfort zone, and where your mistakes can be embraced rather than punished.

 Play’s the Thing

 What’s the message here, then?
 The truth is, whether you have a teaching qualification or not: if you work with young people and students, or if you want to work with young people and students, or if you want to write research papers to be read by young people and students… you are a teacher.
 And as teachers, it isn’t simply our responsibility to teach our subjects; we don’t just show students how to write essays and how to research: we teach behaviours as well.
 We are role models, all of us.
 And it’s up to us to start teaching, modelling, and promoting positive reflective behaviours that encourage our students not only to be aware of their own mental health, but also to seek out and capitalise on opportunities to take risks, and embrace their mistakes.

 Teaching these behaviours doesn’t need to take a week, or a month, or a school holiday.
 It can begin with just one day – a Shake-in-a-Day.